-Even if you leave a little root inside the soil, you will soon find that the ground is spreading with another unexpected horseradish harvest.
+Even if you leave a little root inside the soil, you will soon find the ground spreading with another unexpected horseradish harvest.

 16. Onions and Shallots (allium cepa)

-Firstly, you can simply use a transplant and put it in your garden; this is the easiest method so far.
-Secondly, you can do it with seeds, which will be a bit tricky.
+Firstly, you can use a transplant and put it in your garden; this is the easiest method so far.
+Secondly, you can do it with seeds, which will be tricky.

 Thirdly, you can use tiny onion bulbs and place them in rich organic soil for further growth in your garden.

 While onions are very adaptable to changes in temperature, the best USDA zone for their growth are 5 and 6.